 Heather participates in the Ontario Bar Association as an Executive on the Law Practice Management Section.
 She is the former Chair of the Young Lawyers Division.
-She is a proud volunteer, as duty counsel, at the 519 Legal Clinic.
+She is a proud volunteer at the 519 Legal Clinic, as duty counsel.
 She is also a blogger on Canada’s largest legal blog slaw.ca.

 Heather has participated as a panelist in the following speaking engagements:

-On February 6, 2019, I will be co-charing the Ontario Bar Association Program “Take Control of Your Career: Hard Work is Not Enough.”
+On February 6, 2019, Heather co-chaired the Ontario Bar Association Program “Take Control of Your Career: Hard Work is Not Enough.”

-On September 26, 2018, I was panelist in the Ontario Bar Association Program “Motions in Law Proceedings.”
+On September 26, 2018, Heather was a panelist in the Ontario Bar Association Program “Motions in Law Proceedings.”

-On February 8, 2018, I co-chaired the Ontario Bar Association Program: “How to Thrive as a Young Lawyer in Today’s Market.”
+On February 8, 2018, Heather co-chaired the Ontario Bar Association Program: “How to Thrive as a Young Lawyer in Today’s Market.”

-In May 2017, I helped organized the “Inaugural Young Lawyers Gala.”
+In May 2017, Heather helped organize the “Inaugural Young Lawyers Gala.”

-On April 3, 2017, I co-chaired the Ontario Bar Association program, “Adjudicative Tribunal Practice Primer.”
+On April 3, 2017, Heather co-chaired the Ontario Bar Association program, “Adjudicative Tribunal Practice Primer.”

-On March 22, 2016, I co-chaired the Ontario Bar Association program, “Divine Discoveries: Building a Great Case.”
+On March 22, 2016, Heather co-chaired the Ontario Bar Association program, “Divine Discoveries: Building a Great Case.”

-On March 22, 2016, I chaired the Ontario Bar Association program “Evening Reception with The Honourable Mr. Justice Fred Myers“.
+On March 22, 2016, Heather chaired the Ontario Bar Association program “Evening Reception with The Honourable Mr. Justice Fred Myers“.
 Justice Myers spoke on drafting compelling submissions to the Court.

 Heather has also written for the following publications: